swcarpentry/shell-novice/_episodes/03-create.md

 > ## Creating Files a Different Way
 >
 > We have seen how to create text files using the `nano` editor.
-> Now, try the following command in your home directory:
+> Now, try the following command:
 >
 > ~~~
-> $ cd                  # go to your home directory
 > $ touch my_file.txt
 > ~~~
 > {: .language-bash}
 >
-> 1. What did the touch command do?
+> 1. What did the `touch` command do?
 >     When you look at your home directory using the GUI file explorer,
 >     does the file show up?
 >